Medically reviewed by Kristin Hall, FNP

-The birth control patch is a small, square patch that’s worn on your skin to protect you from becoming pregnant.
-Discreet and convenient, the patch is similar in size to a medium-sized Band-Aid, making it easy to hide out of sight under your clothing.
+The birth control patch is a small, square patch that’s worn on your skin to decrease your chances of becoming pregnant.
+Discreet and convenient, the patch is similar in size to a medium-sized Band-Aid®, making it easy to hide out of sight under your clothing.

 Like other forms of birth control, the patch uses certain hormones to stop you from becoming pregnant.
 Each patch contains a small dose of estrogen and progestin hormones.
 When you wear the patch, your body absorbs these hormones through the skin.